 Skip to Content

-The Stages of Emotional Development in Early Childhood (0 to 6 Years)
+The Stages of Emotional Development in Early Childhood (Birth to Age 6)

-A child’s development of physical and cognitive skills is important during the early formative years, but so too is their social-emotional development, which will lay the foundation for their emotional health and social relationships going forward.
+A child’s physical and cognitive development is crucial during the early formative years, but equally important is their social-emotional development, which forms the foundation for emotional health and future social relationships.

-Here is an overview of emotional development in the early years, examples of emotional skills, and the phases that children progress through during the first five years.
+Here is an overview of emotional development in the early years, and examples of emotional skills.
+At the end, there is a list of typical emotional milestones during the first six years.

 What is Emotional Development in Early Childhood?

-This area of child development includes how children feel about and act towards the people and situations in their lives.
+Emotional development in early childhood involves how children perceive and respond to people and situations in their lives.

 The ‘development’ aspect entails gradually learning to deal with, discuss, control and express emotions such as fear, jealousy, anger and sadness.